-ID badges and lanyards will be provided at the start of the school year.
-It is expected that ID badges and lanyards are visible at all times throughout the school year.
-The first replacement ID badge is \$1 and can be requested in room 132.
+Because there is no school uniform, ID badges and lanyards will be provided at the start of the school year and must be worn and visible at all times.
+The first replacement ID badge is \$1 and subsequent replacements are \$5.
+Badges are requested in room 132.